brettwooldridge/SansOrm/README.md

 *  Standard ORMs do not scale.
 *  Don't fear the SQL.

-Either you buy into it, or you don't.
-If you do, keep reading.

 ## SansOrm

 SansOrm is not an ORM.
 SansOrm library will...